ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 • Wait for completion before giving the next step

-For example: “Put your shoes on” → then “Now get your bag.”
+For example: “Put your shoes on.”
+Then once done: “Now get your bag.”

 3. Use “Body Doubling” for Difficult Tasks